Shubhamai/StableView/README.md

 - Uses your regular old webcam with AI for head tracking.
 Uses an extremely low CPU (<3%-60fps in Ryzen 5 3600H) and returns high performance.
 - Works with [opentrack](https://github.com/opentrack/opentrack) to run on any modern simulator including Microsoft Flight Simulator, Digital Combat Simulator, Xplane & more.
-- Easy to install and _updates to newer versions with a click (in progress)_.
+- Easy to install :)

 # Shoutouts